Alex's DBZ RPG

 *If your intelligence is higher than your opponents then you may perform 1 counter attack.

-*If your stamina is at least 50% higher than your opponents then you can perform 1 counter attack.
+*If your current stamina is at least 50% higher than your opponents then you can perform 1 counter attack.

 *If your character level is 10 or move levels higher than your opponents' you may perform 1 counter attack.